xhoja/Metopolitan_Information_Agent/docs/personal-logs/ajna.md

 **What I learned:**
 Version control basics, modern JavaScript tooling, and project scaffolding principles.
 Understanding of package management and development server configuration.

 ---

+## Week 6 - 2026-05-18

+**What I worked on:**
+Expanded the student dashboard with course materials and finance views.
+Implemented persistent M.I.A chat sessions, session previews, and session deletion.
+Added robust assignment submission refresh logic, completed transcript and finance endpoint integration, and improved loading states across all student tabs.

+**What I learned:**
+Strengthened skills in managing complex React state for tabbed interfaces and asynchronous data flows.
+Learned how to design reusable API service layers and create a more polished chat UX with session handling and error recovery.

+---

+## Week 7 - 2026-05-25

+**What I worked on:**
+Polished the dashboard UI and resolved cross-tab synchronization issues.
+Added better error handling and user feedback for API failures, optimized responsiveness for mobile viewports, and finalized the M.I.A chat experience with session selection and new-chat reset behavior.

+**What I learned:**
+Gained experience in refining user-facing workflows and accessibility in a production-style dashboard.
+Improved my ability to debug multi-endpoint integration issues and deliver a cohesive frontend experience across complex academic features.

+---